BrunoGCosta90/TicTacToe/README.md

-This is a simple Tic Tac Toe project to practice factory methods and module patterns.
+This is a simple Tic Tac Toe project intended to practice factory methods and module patterns.

 For the https://www.theodinproject.com